Andrew Vaughn Player Props: White Sox vs. Reds

 - The Reds pitching staff is fourth in the league with a collective 9.6 strikeouts per nine innings.

-- The Reds have the 25th-ranked team ERA among all MLB pitching staffs (4.98).
+- The Reds' 4.98 team ERA ranks 25th across all league pitching staffs.

-- Reds pitchers combine to rank 13th in baseball in home runs given up (33 total, 1.1 per game).
+- Reds pitchers combine to rank 13th in baseball in home runs surrendered (35 total, 1.1 per game).

-- Greene gets the start for the Reds, his seventh of the season.
-He is 0-1 with a 2.89 ERA and 40 strikeouts through 28 2/3 innings pitched.
+- Lodolo (2-1) gets the starting nod for the Reds in his seventh start of the season.
+He's put together a 6.16 ERA in 30 2/3 innings pitched, with 44 strikeouts.

-- In his most recent outing on Saturday against the Oakland Athletics, the righty threw five innings, allowing no earned runs while surrendering five hits.
+- The lefty last appeared on Sunday against the Oakland Athletics, when he tossed five innings, allowing three earned runs while giving up five hits.

-- The 23-year-old has put together a 2.89 ERA and 12.9 strikeouts per nine innings in six games this season, while allowing a batting average of .259 to his opponents.
+- The 25-year-old has put up a 6.16 ERA and 12.9 strikeouts per nine innings in six games this season, while giving up a batting average of .338 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.